Monthly Fire Extinguisher Checks:

 - HMIS label in place, initial and date the inspection card found on each fire extinguisher

-When an inspection of any fire estinguisher reveals a deficiency, EHS should be contacted and immediate corrective action will be taken.
+When an inspection of any fire estinguisher reveals a deficiency, HR and Facilities should be contacted and immediate corrective action will be taken.

 Classifications of Fires: